 Twitter is one of the favored ways to engage with your existing and potential customers.
 The ability to follow, tweet to, and retweet gives a leg up on gaining targeted followers over other networks.
 A great way to gain engaged followers is to find influencers who are posting about similar things, then follow people who have retweeted their popular tweets.
 Those people will likely follow you back and begin retweeting your content.
 Make sure you have consistency in how often you create and tweet new content, by creating a blog posting schedule.

-For companies with a local presence, Google+ can’t be ignored.
+For companies with a local presence, Google My Business can’t be ignored.
 Having a completed profile is a significant factor in ensuring your company is displayed in the local 3-pack results and Google map listings.
-It’s also important to gain +1’s and reviews on Google+ because as your credibility goes up, so does your Google rank.
-Finally, posts on Google+ have the potential to be picked up in Google search results, unlike posts on other popular social networks.
+It’s also important to gain reviews on Google My Business because as your credibility goes up, so does your Google rank.
+Online reviews are known to impact search results rankings, consumer trust, and click through rates.
+Finally, the posts on Google My Business are like mini ads that appear in Google search results, unlike posts on other popular social networks.

 LinkedIn is essential for B2B companies.The ability to identify executives at specific companies, connect with them, and share information about your offering is invaluable.
 To benefit from LinkedIn’s full potential, start by updating your personal profile and linking it to your company’s profile.
 Next, engage with connections by liking, sharing, and commenting on their posts.
 Lastly, grow your connections and share valuable content to position yourself and your company as a leader and expert in your industry.